quelchx/vue-writer/readme.md

 This component intends to be minimal and lightweight -- so they're will be a limit to how many additional features will be added in time.
 Currently, I am looking into adding the following in time:

-- Add single string usage rather than having to always use an array
 - Add more customer cursors
 - Add different animation options
 - Add different erasing animations